thatonedoseiai/PumpBot-ESP32/spec.md

 ### Fonts:
 ![Font size reference sheet, using Yu Mincho as a placeholder](/spec-assets/font-size-ref.png)
-- Unless specified, "Large" font is 32/40px, "Medium" font is 24/32px, "Standard" font is 20/24px, and "Small" text is 16/20px. all sizes are shown in non-CJK/CJK sizes, respectively.
-Ideally, CJK and non-CJK text will not coexist in the same text field, but if it does, default to the size of the first character.
+- Unless specified, "Large" font is 32/40px, "Medium" font is 24/32px, "Standard" font is 20/24px, and "Small" font is 16/20px. all sizes are shown in non-CJK/CJK sizes, respectively.
+Ideally, CJK and non-CJK text shouldn't coexist in the same text field, but if it does, the font size will use the size of the first character for the whole field.
+-Glyphs are added to a cache to save memory for when the same character is in use multipule times.
+Be careful to not bite the beast, for it will bite back.

 ### Program:
  - Starts inside of VM, main UI/UX of PumpBot.